African Heritage Month

 Books on Black Atlantic Canada at King’s Library

-The library is presenting a display featuring books on Black Atlantic Canada, discourses on slavery and the history, resilience and achievements of the Black community.
+Drop by the King’s Library to see a display featuring books on Black Atlantic Canada, discourses on slavery and the history, resilience and achievements of the Black community.
 Some of the authors will be familiar to the King’s community, among them Inglis Professor Sylvia D. Hamilton, poet George Elliott Clarke and others.
 Did you know you can access databases on Black Studies in Video, Black Drama and Black Thought and Culture through the library?

 Come visit King’s Library to learn more.